albertocasagrande/pyModelChecking/README.md

 TypeError: expected a CTL state formula, got the CTL path formula G p
 ```

-The function `modelcheck` in module `CTL` found the states of Kripke structure that model a given CTL formula.
+The function `modelcheck` in module `CTL` finds the states of Kripke structure that model a given CTL formula.

 ```python
 >>>  modelcheck(K,phi)